mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 ### Hanging payments in reserved state
 The client is responsible for persisting if a reserved payment should be cancelled or captured.
 In case the client gets a timeout (or other errors resulting in failed calls) trying to either call capture or cancel on a payment, it is crucial that they persist whether the payment should be captured or cancelled so they can try again later.

 It is required of the client to implement a periodically scheduled job of running through all their payments left in *Reserved* state, and try to either cancel or capture it.
 A sequence diagram of this flow is shown below.
+It is the responsibility of the client to keep track of the payments left in *Reserved* state.

 [![](assets/images/capture_cancel_hanging_reservations.png)](assets/images/capture_cancel_hanging_reservations.png)